Logo image of Columbia Parkinson's Support Group

 Spread the word and become an advocate for yourself and the Parkinson's community

-You can use for an example the wording as shown in the 2011 SC Governor's Proclamation
+Click here for an example the wording as shown in the 2011 SC Governor's Proclamation

-Your local library can be a great spot for providing education about Parkinson's.
+Your local library can be a great spot for others to obtain and to provide education about Parkinson's.
 You can help set-up a display of educational materials and books about Parkinson's.
 Many of the national Parkinson's organizations will furnish material for free.
+National Parkinson Foundation LIbrary - Parkinson's Disease Foundation Publications

 Return to top of this page

-Learn about and participate in clinical trials
+Learn about, when and how participate in clinical trials

 A clinical trial (also clinical research) is a research study in human volunteers to answer specific health questions.
 Choosing to participate in a clinical trial is an important personal decision.
 Participation in clinical trials is another way to support Parkinson's disease and to help find a cure.
 Click Here To Find More Information About Clinical Trials